Christoffel-Symbols/CS-Calculator/README.md

 ```

 ## Known Issues
-- Allow users to use more variable parameters, i.e., p(t) : pressure as a function of time.
+- Allow users to include more variable parameters, i.e., p(t) : pressure as a function of time, in the metric tensor.

 ## Roadmap